maizner/TourExperto/readme.md

 │
 ├── layout/
 │   │
 │   └── default.njk                      # Default template you can reuse (extend)
-│            ├── _header.njk
-│            └── _footer.njk
 │
 ├── partials/                            #Partial sections.
 Easy to change folder to shared in case another page will use it.
 │   │